AlphaDiverge/SoC_2025_MidTerm_Submission/README.md

 An issue with binary search is that, the data must be sorted.
 If unsorted, sorting will also add to it.
 But for sorted data, binary outperforms linear search(ie: going through each element from start to finish).

 ### Lesson 5: Strings
 This too has been covered in details in the CS101 course.
-Problems have been solved by me in this, and I will include some of those problems in the repo.
+Problems have been solved by me in this, but there is a more comprehensive lesson on strings at the end of the course.
+Hence, I will add those codes after that.

 ### Lesson 6: Linked Lists
 This too, like strings and arrays have been covered in CS101.
 But this is quite an important data structure.
 Hence, its theory is given below.\